Two Postdoctoral Positions in Neuroscience

 • Experience with time-series analysis and neural network modeling (preferred)

-• Experience in analysis of large-scale in vivo electrophysiology datasets (preferred)
+• Familiarity with analysis of large-scale in vivo electrophysiology datasets (preferred)

 • Familiarity with advanced statistical modeling (advantageous)

-• Not have worked in Belgium for the past 5 years
+• Not have lived/worked in Belgium for more than 24 months in the past 3 years

 Position 2 – Experimental/System Neuroscience

 The successful candidate will perform in vivo electrophysiology and behavioral tests, investigating developmental trajectories and network-level dysfunction in a mouse model of an ASD subtype.
-Responsibilities include stereotactic surgeries, viral vector manipulation, in vivo electrophysiology, opto/chemo-genetic experiments, behavioral testing.
+Responsibilities include stereotactic surgeries, viral vector manipulation, in vivo electrophysiology, opto/chemo-genetic experiments, behavioral testing, confocal imaging and image analysis.

 Requirements